 You can urge Congress to promote urologic health!
-Let your representatives know that you support the PROSTATE Act of 2011; a bill to establish a National Commission on Urotrauma; and other important urologic issues.
+Let your representatives know that you support the a bill to establish a National Commission on Urotrauma and other important urologic issues.
 Simply enter your ZIP Code into the box and click "GO".

 Help Protect Federal Research Funding

 Federal research funding for prostate cancer accounts for around $400 million per year.
 The Prostate Cancer Research Program at the Department of Defense has received about $80 million per year since 2001.
 Funding at the PCRP has accelerated the clinical trial process for several drugs over the past couple of years including the recently approved Zytiga and several other drugs currently in Phase III clinical trials.